clivejefferies/mobile-device-mcp/docs/tools/observe.md

 When to use get_logs:

-- After a UI validation (wait_for_ui) fails to confirm the expected outcome.
+- After deterministic verification fails.
 - When you suspect a crash, error, or silent failure that the UI doesn't expose.
 - To provide additional debugging context correlated with an action.